crissCM/nextjs-invoicer/README.md

 ## What is it?

-This Reach React project was created by [Headline Inc.](https://www.headline-inc.com) and it supports publishing invoice JSON data and even paying them on the Algorand blockchain.
+This Reach NextJS project was created by [Headline Inc.](https://www.headline-inc.com) and it supports publishing invoice JSON data and even paying them on the Algorand blockchain.

-The [Pipeline](https://github.com/headline-design/pipeline) library by [Headline](https://www.headline.dev) is used for the zero-transaction invoice notifications.

 The project is fundamentally based on the [React Reach Starter](https://github.com/MrJackdaw/reach-reactjs-starter) by @MrJackdaw.